GMT 0

 What is the hardest position in soccer?

-Check out the top hardest positions in soccer today
+Check out the hardest position in soccer today

 1. Goalkeeper

-It is hard to deny that in football, there is no position more difficult than goalkeeper.
-The goalkeeper is not just a position in the squad, but also someone who is allowed to use his hands, a privilege that no one else has on the field.
-Their job is not only to stop any potential scoring shots, but to do so thoroughly and effectively.
+It is hard to deny that in football, there is no position more difficult than that of the goalkeeper.
+The goalkeeper is not just a position in the squad, but also a player who is allowed to use his hands—a privilege that no other player has on the field.
+Their job is not only to stop potential scoring shots but also to do so thoroughly and effectively.

 Goalkeeper is the hardest position in soccer